vault27/Foundation/paloalto.md

 - A CLI command will forward the pre-existing logs to Panorama from firewalls
 - **Panorama > Device Quarantine** - list of all devices on quaratine, manual in Panorama via serial, manual via logs, automatic action based on logs
 - Share Unused Address and Service Objects with Devices + Ancestor are stronger then descendants: **Panorama > Setup > Management > Panorama Settings**
-- High Availability: passive one is passive and just synchronize with active: **Panorama > High Availability**, Same Model version and mode, Peer IP, Peer Serial, Priority
+- High Availability: passive one is passive and just synchronize with active: **Panorama > High Availability**, Same Model, version and mode, Peer IP, Peer Serial, Priority
 - Panorama Interconnect: manages up to 64 Panorama Nodes: Panorama Interconnect plugin.
 You must install the plugin on the Panorama Controller, and all Panorama Nodes
 - Wildfire Clusters + Appliances: **Panorama > Managed Wildfire Clusters, Appliances**
 - **Panorama > Scheduled Config Push** - Date/Time/One-time/Recurring/Device Groups/Templates
 - **Panorama > Log Ingestion Profile** - receive logs from external sources, attach the log ingestion profile to a Log Collector group
-- **Panorama > Policy Recomendation > IoT + SaaS** - ?
+- **Panorama > Policy Recomendation > IoT + SaaS**

 ### Administrators